Tens of thousands protest Belgium’s tighter COVID-19 rules

-BRUSSELS (AP) — Ten of thousands of people marched through central Brussels on Sunday to protest reinforced COVID-19 restrictions imposed by the Belgian government to counter the latest spike in coronavirus cases.
+BRUSSELS (AP) — Ten of thousands of people demonstrated through central Brussels on Sunday to protest reinforced COVID-19 restrictions imposed by the Belgian government to counter the latest spike in coronavirus cases.

+Many among the police estimate of 35,000 at the rally had already left for home when the demonstration descended into violence as several hundred people started pelting police, smashing cars and setting garbage bins ablaze.
+Police, responded with tear gas and water cannons and sought to restore order as dusk settled on the Belgian capital.

+Three police officials and one demonstrator were injured in the clashes.
+In addition, 42 protesters were detained and two were arrested and charged in the violent spree that followed the march, said police spokesperson Ilse Vande Keere.

 Shouting “Freedom!
 Freedom!
 Freedom!” and singing the anti-fascist song “Bella Ciao,” protesters lined up behind a huge banner saying “Together for Freedom” and marched to the European Union headquarters.
 Amid the crowd, the signs varied from far-right insignia to the rainbow flags of the LGBT community.